adaptive-intelligent-robotics/AIRL_ENV/README.md

 ```
 This experiment can run for a LONG period of time, so you will probably want to kill it with ctrl+c.

 Sferes2 creates a new folder for execution of the experiments.
 For instance, in the example above, the folder `2019-04-04_12_05_39_207` contains all the file produced during the experiment.
-These files are precious are they are the experimental data that you will use to analyse the performance of the algorithms.
+These files are precious and they are the experimental data that you will use to analyse the performance of the algorithms.
 You will have to extract these file from the Docker container.
 This can be done by copying them in your experiment's folder.
 (NOTE: this currently does not work on the AIRL Computing server because of the NFS rights managements, can be solved my mounting a volume on the local hard drive).

 # Enabling graphical interfaces